Sourdough French Bread

 2 tsp salt

-1 egg (for egg wash)
+1 egg beaten (for brushing)

 Directions

-Make sure to use a fed starter before beginning this recipe.
+Make sure to use a fed active starter before beginning this recipe.
 Your starter should be nice and bubbly; and ready for use.

-Add all but the egg to a mixer bowl.
-Place a dough hook on and knead with a stand mixer for 5-7 minutes on the low setting until the dough is supple to the touch.
-Add the dough ball to a greased bowl and allow it to sit overnight on the counter until the dough has doubled in size.
+Place dough into a greased bowl and allow it to sit overnight on the counter until the dough has doubled in size.
 Be sure to cover the bowl with a tea towel.

-Cut the dough in half and shape both pieces of dough into french bread shaped loaves.
-Place them both on a baking sheet lengthwise and cover.
-Allow them to do a second rise for a couple hours until they have doubled in size.
+Cut the dough in half and shape both pieces of dough into two oblong loaves.
+Place them both on a parchment-lined baking sheet lengthwise and cover the top of the loaves with a tea towel.

 What is a “fed” starter?